Martin2xx/Task-Manager/README.md

 ## User Stories

-1. As a user, I want to be able to add or delete task so I cam update the list of tasks.
+1. As a user, I want to be able to add or delete task so I can update the list of tasks.
 2. As a user, I want to be able to mark the tasks as completed or incomplete so I can prioritize certian tasks.
-3. As a user, I want to filter my tasks to focus on different tasks based by their status.
+3. As a user, I want to filter my tasks to focus on different tasks based on their status.

 ## WireFrame